thumbliner/thumbliner/small-talk.md

 Let’s be outraged by `insert headline`.
 Let’s empathize and stay attuned.<br>

-You would not say so if you were a pure `insert label`.
+You would not say so if you were a pure `insert tribe`.
 Woah—you made me think this through.<br>

 But does it affect you?
 Do you even care?